Re50N4NC3/godotSimpleAudioManager2D/readme.md

 Finds a sound with name `sound_name` and plays it from 2D `position`.
 If sound is not found debug message is displayed in console but no error is thrown.

 #### `stop_all_sounds() -> void`
-Stops all sounds that are currently playing, new sounds are not stopped.
+Stops all sounds that are currently playing, new sounds played after this method call are not stopped.

 #### `resume_all_sounds() -> void`
 Resumes all sounds.